jalvarez54/Me.WCFTPSyncWrapper/ReadMe.md

 configuration.

 By default the installation is in the directory "C:\Me\MeFtpSyncWrapper".
-After installation, you must also parameterize the configuration files "CFTPSyncWrapper.exe.config" and "WFTPSyncWrapper.exe.config".
+After installation, you must also parameterize the configuration files "CFTPSyncWrapper.exe.config" and "WFTPSyncWrapper.exe.config", and/or use command line for CFTPSyncWrapper or GUI parameters for WFTPSyncWrapper.
+Those last one superseed app.settings parameters.
+**Syntaxe**: CFTPSyncWrapper -c|-g|-f [-q] [-v] [-a -i] [-r] [-d] [-h]
 NB: For a [first use](http://www.cyberkiko.com/post/ftpsync-avoiding-initial-transfer-of-all-files/)

 ## Developers